-The Drinking Water Source Protection Plan for Salem City is available for your review.
+The Drinking Water Source Protection Plan for Lindon City is available for your review.
 It contains information about source protection zones, potential contamination sources and management strategies to protect our drinking water.
 Our sources have been determined to have a low level of susceptibility from potential contamination.
-We have also developed management strategies to further protect our sources from contamination.
-Please contact us if you have questions or concerns about our source protection plan.